estyxx/curriculum-vitae/CVEsterBeltrami.md

 - **nationality**: italian;
 - **languages**: italian mother tongue, *english* (intermidiate);

 **Full Stack Web Developer** in *Reggio Emilia, Italy*.
 I love Python, Django and JavaScript.
-Recently start working with React but I have also some experience with AngularJs.
+Recently started working with React but I have also some experience with AngularJs.

 #### **experience**